pndhuy150902/SummarizationVietnamese/README.md

 # Summary of Vietnamese text with Transformers
 For this project, I will use model Mistral 7B and others technique like QLORA, DEEPSPEED and vLLM to increase training speed and decrease the hardware I use.
-I used 4xA100 80GB with AMPERE architecture and NVLINK to train this model.
+To make it quick, I used 8xA100 80GB with AMPERE architecture and NVLINK to train this model.
+You can use only 1 GPU with 24 VRAM to train this model, and you must decrease batch size.
 And I use vLLM and Gradio for create this app as an example of text summarization
 # Environment configuration:
 * Cuda: 11.8
-* Cudnn: 8
+* Cudnn: 8.9.7
 * Python: 3.10.13
 * Pytorch: 2.1.2
 * Deepspeed: Stage 2 + Accelerate